tdenheld/portfolio/about.md

 ---
 layout: article
 title: About
+heading: Hi, I am Tibor den Held.
+Raised by two art historians and fascinated with computers since the late 80s.

 og:
   img: /assets/img/portret.gif
   description: I'm intrigued with digital product design, prototyping and branding.
 Working with large online platforms as well as tasteful campaign websites.
 Currently serving as lead product designer & creative developer at Dutch Railways (NS).

 ---

-# Hi, I am Tibor den Held.
-Raised by two art historians and fascinated with computers since the late 80s.

 I made my first digital designs with a <span class="img-hover img-hover--sharp js-img-hover"><u>Sharp MZ-700</u></span> — a computer with tapes to load programs.
 I remember drawing a map of the Netherlands with using only pipes, dashed and slashes.
 Later, at the age of 15, I discovered photoshop and the possibilities blew me away.